shpml/fundamentals/07_chapter/02_lesson.md

 ```

-Each of these entries represents a commit for this project and provides other useful information including: when the commit was made; who made the commit; and, if a quality message was included, a description of the code being committed.
+Each of these entries represents a commit for this project and provides other useful information including: when the commit was made; who made the commit; and, if a message was included, a description of the code being committed.

 ---